 The Integrated Project LIFE-IP INTEMARES is developing management plans for Natura 2000 network sites in Spanish waters in the North-east Atlantic, Mediterranean and Macaronesian regions, and ensuring that the plans are adopted by 2023.
 The project covers 10% of all Spanish marine waters - an area about the same size as Austria.

 To achieve its ambitious goals, LIFE-IP INTEMARES draws on different funding for different purposes.
 “In particular, two EU funds, the European Maritime and Fisheries Fund (EMFF) and the European Social Fund (ESF).
-There are also funds from the NGO Fundación Biodiversidad, on top of the LIFE project funding,” explains Ignacio Torres, LIFE-IP INTEMARES project manager.
+There are also funds from the public organisation Fundación Biodiversidad, on top of the LIFE project funding,” explains Ignacio Torres, LIFE-IP INTEMARES project manager.